Matrix Factorization-Based Solar Spectral Irradiance Missing Data Imputation with Uncertainty Quantification: Relevant Literature

+Recent matrix completion methods modify the conventional methods to accommodate settings with non-uniform missingness and temporal dependence. \citet{xiong_temporal_2010, rallapalli_exploiting_2010} apply a graph-based regularizer to model the dependence. \citet{yu_temporal_2016, chen_lowrank_2022} and \citet{chen_back_2024} incorporate temporal dependence by imposing an autoregressive (AR) regularizer either on the latent temporal factors or on the observed data space.
+Some also account for seasonal behavior by folding the matrix into a tensor \citep{chen_lowrank_2022} or by incorporating periodic autoregressive components \citep{chen_back_2024}.

+Estimating the missing values in multivariate time series can also be tackled from a vector time series perspective. \cite{davis_sparse_2016, wilms_interpretable_2017, nicholson_high_2020, wilms_sparse_2023} provide effective methods to model high-dimensional linear time series, but are unable to deal with the missing data. \cite{liu_ivar_2014} uses one-step-ahead predictions by the vector autoregressive (VAR) model to impute missing data. \cite{holmes_marss_2012, bashir_handling_2018} further combines the VAR and expectation maximization (EM, \citealp{dempster_maximum_1977}) idea and alternates between estimating the missing values and the model parameters.
+An extension to VAR that considers a more general cross-sectional correlation and low-dimensional structure is the multivariate autoregressive state-space model (MARSS, \citealp{holmes_marss_2012, kohn_fixed_1983, aoki_chapter_2013b, anderson_chapter_1979}).

 An alternative perspective treats $X$ as a 2-dimensional surface, enabling Gaussian process (GP, \citealp{murphy_chapter_2022, williams_prediction_1998}) kriging to model dependencies among entries.
-When $|\Omega|=O(mn)$, the primary computational cost arises from large matrix inversion which scales as $O(m^3n^3)$ in naive implementation.
-To address this, \citet{snelson_sparse_2005} propose low-rank approximations, while \citet{vecchia_estimation_1988, datta_hierarchical_2016, guinness_permutation_2018, guinness_gaussian_2019} reduce complexity to $O(mn\log(mn))$ using sparse precision matrices by only keeping dependence on the local neighborhood. \citet{gardner_gpytorch_2018} improve computational efficiency using conjugate gradient methods.
-Details are provided in Supplementary Section~\ref{app:gp}.
+When $|\Omega|=O(mn)$, the primary computational cost arises from large matrix inversion, which scales as $O(m^3n^3)$ in a naive implementation.
+Refinements were done by reducing the intrinsic dimensionality of the covariance structure.
+Some consider reducing the complexity in the covariance matrix by, for example, the knot-based methods that assume the GP likelihood is dominant by $r \ll mn$ latent knots \citep{snelson_sparse_2005, gelfand_spatial_2012}, or directly introducing sparsity in the covariance matrix by assuming independence across geographical regions \citep{sang_full_2012}, or by establishing low-rank kernel functions \citep{nychka_multiresolution_2015, wesel_tensorbased_2023, chen_linearcost_2023}.
+Others, such as Vecchia's approximation \citep{vecchia_estimation_1988}, nearest neighbor GP (NNGP, \citealp{datta_hierarchical_2016, guinness_permutation_2018, guinness_gaussian_2021}), and meshed GP (MGP, \citealp{peruzzi_highly_2022}), assume sparsity in the precision matrix, motivated by the directed acyclic graphical (DAG) representation of the GP likelihood.
+Furthermore, \citet{gardner_gpytorch_2018} improve the computational efficiency using the conjugate gradient methods.